kakaroto/R20Converter/README.md

 If you use [The Forge](https://forge-vtt.com) for hosting your Foundry VTT games, then you can import your world folder using the Import Wizard.

+# License

+This software is released under the GPLv3 license.
+Please read the included `LICENSE` file for more information.